GaloisInc/smaccmpilot-org/pages/hardware/iris.md

 Here we describe how to modify your Iris with additional sensors so it can be used for a stabilized indoor flight.

-This page will describe the basic components needed to build a hardware platform for SMACCMPilot.
-There are two main components in SMACCMPilot: the **mission computer** and the **flight controller**.
-The mission computer manages networking with the ground control station (GCS) and hosting high-level applications (e.g., a webcam running on Linux).
-The flight controller executes the core flight functionality.

 ## Parts
 You will need these parts: